 These 10 chemicals have been detected at different levels in people throughout the U.S., but detecting these chemicals in your urine doesn’t mean you will get sick.
 It is not known if exposure levels in the general population are above or below levels that cause health effects.
 Some people are more sensitive to effects than others, and the chemicals can act together, producing effects as a mixture that are not predicted from concentrations of each chemical on its own.

 Given these uncertainties, some people may want to reduce their exposures as a precaution while scientists continue to study the effects.
 (Bergman et. al. 2013) You can learn more about endocrine disruptors and precautionary action in these statements from Project TENDR, the United Nations Environment Programme and World Health Organization, and the Endocrine Society.

-Our Detox Me™ Action Kit is for anyone age 18 and over who is curious about the toxic chemicals that might be lurking in their home or residing in their body.
+Our Detox Me™ Action Kit is for anyone who is curious about the toxic chemicals that might be lurking in their home or residing in their body.

 While toxic chemicals in your everyday environment can affect your personal health, they also can affect your children’s health.
 Studies show that exposure to chemicals during critical periods of development—in the womb, during puberty, or during pregnancy—can increase the risk of health problems later in life.
 These critical periods, commonly referred to as “windows of susceptibility,” represent important stages in life when the body is developing and is most vulnerable to the effects of toxic chemicals.